SB20 - Flywheel Axle and Cog Bearing Service

 References

-The 6910Z bearings in the rotating flywheel have permanent metal dust seals that are not easily removed.
+The 6910Z bearings in the rotating flywheel shell have permanent metal dust seals that are not easily removed.
 I will cover how to do partial servicing in an upcoming blog post.

 _________________